YongweiChe/motion_sensor/README.md

 # Motion Sensor with Object Detection
+An python application running on Raspberry PI that detects motion, captures an image, and then identify interested object based on YOLOv3 Object Detection Algorithm.
+The final image is sent to a website for viewing.

 ## Hardware used in this project:
 - Raspberry Pi 2 Model B Rev 1.1